Bỏ qua đến nội dung

 3. Having to switch tabs to mute/unmute is annoying

-- Press Alt+Tab to switch to Google Meet/Zoom
+- Alt+Tab to Google Meet/Zoom

 - Click the mic button